TheStalwart/google-mymaps-icons/README.md

 ## Original implementation

-When creating a map on Google My Maps and adding a marker to it, there is an option to change the marker's style ("Style" (bucket fill icon) > "More Icons") by either picking from one of the two existing icon sets ("See older/newer icons") or uploading your own custom icon ("Custom icon" button).
+When creating a map on Google My Maps and adding a marker (defined by "Placemark" tag in KML file) to it, there is an option to change the Placemark's style ("Style" (bucket fill icon) > "More Icons") by either picking from one of the two existing icon sets ("See older/newer icons") or uploading your own custom icon ("Custom icon" button).
 [This JS file on Google CDN](https://www.gstatic.com/mapspro/_/js/k=mapspro.mpid.en.htXxPIs22WQ.O/am=ACA/d=1/rs=ABjfnFWhAWDidD1z7xlmxZOQklbHy3456Q/m=mp_base,mp_edit) contains the implementation of both icon sets, including a mapping of icon IDs to icon names, and obfuscated code to generate URLs to customized "Newer" icons.
 While it might be possible to learn to use it as-is and document the private API, I would much prefer to research and document how this code works to create language-agnostic resource files and clean maintainable implementations for different programming languages I use for my projects.

 ## Source data